Feminist poetry: Twentieth-century feminist poets in Britain

-British Feminist Poets and Modernism
+British feminist poets and modernism

 In the inter-war years, British women poets associated with modernism began to find themselves public figures, though their feminist ideas sometimes came into conflict with the literary establishment which remained a kind of "exclusive male club."
-Often these writers are difficult to categorize in relation to literary groups traditionally used, like the avant-garde or modernists.
-This was also a period when American women poets living in Britain made an important contribution to the writing of the day: writers like H.D., Mina Loy, and Amy Lowell all combined radical poetic content with experimentation of form, allowing them to explore feminist polemic and non-heteronormative sexualities in innovative new modes.
+Often these writers are difficult to categorize in relation to literary groups traditionally used, such as the avant-garde or modernists.
+This was also a period when American women poets living in Britain made an important contribution to the writing of the day: writers including H.D., Mina Loy, and Amy Lowell all combined radical poetic content with experimentation of form, allowing them to explore feminist polemic and non-heteronormative sexualities in innovative new modes.
 Other British feminist poets of the time like Anna Wickham, Charlotte Mew, and Sylvia Townsend Warner, receive less critical attention, but also sought to challenge and reevaluate tropes of femininity.

-Post 1960s Feminist Poetry in Britain
+Post-1960s feminist poetry in Britain

 During the 1960s, the Women's Liberation Movement in the UK had a great influence on the literary world.
-Feminist publishers, Virago (founded in 1973), Onlywomen (1974), The Women's Press (1978), and Sheba (1980), were established, alongside magazines like Spare Rib.
-Like their counterparts in the US, British feminist editors in the 1970s and 80s created landmark anthologies of women's poetry, which foregrounded the variety and strength of women's writing.
+Feminist publishers, Virago (founded in 1973), Onlywomen (1974), The Women's Press (1978), and Sheba Feminist Publishers (1980), were established, alongside magazines such as Spare Rib.
+Like their counterparts in the US, British feminist editors in the 1970s and '80s created landmark anthologies of women's poetry, which foregrounded the variety and strength of women's writing.
 These included Lilian Mohin's One Foot on the Mountain (1979), Jeni Couzyn's The Bloodaxe Book of Contemporary Women Poets (1985), Moira Ferguson's First Feminists: British Women Writers 1578-1799 (1985), Kate Armstrong's Fresh Oceans (1989), Jude Brigley's Exchanges (1990), and Catherine Kerrigan's An Anthology of Scottish Women Poets (1991).

+The 21st-century feminist poet Rupi Kaur

+Rupi Kaurwas born in Punjab, India, in 1992.
+She immigrated from India to Canada and began her poetry in 2009.
+Her main use of writing was feminist style.
+In 2014, she published a #1 New York Times bestselling author poetry book called Milk and Honey (2014, Kaur).
+With her poems, she hopes to embark on love, loss, trauma, healing, femininity, and migration through all of her readers, particularly those who are women.
+Her books are so popular, they have been translated into 40 languages, and she has sold over 12 million copies, with her first book Milk and Honey becoming the largest-selling 21st-century poetry book.
+Kaur was also recognized as "writer of the decade" by the New Republic and recognized on the Forbes 30 under 30 list.
+She released her fourth book, Healing Through Words.
+(2022) She uses her power to embark on journeys for women and help them through healing or heartbreaking journeys, making young women feel powerful all around the world.